assemblychan/assem/README.md

 We will open Full Source Code when 30% of ICO is filled

+But you can check the essential part of our System

 ```sh
 uint hodl_Profit = thisMonthProfit*9/10;
 ownerBalance += (thisMonthProfit - hodl_Profit);